 Here are some fun facts about how they look:

 Some parrotfish even wear “pajamas” at night!
-They cover themselves in a mucus bubble to hide their smell from predators while they sleep.
+They cover themselves in a mucus bubble, like a transparent cocoon, to hide their smell from predators while they sleep.
 Talk about a bedtime routine!

 Colorful Changes: The Amazing Life Cycle of Parrotfish